Cocaine and amphetamine regulated transcript: CART receptor

 The putative receptor target for CART evaded identification through 2011, however in vitro studies strongly suggested that CART binds to a specific G protein-coupled receptor coupled to Gi/Go, resulting in increased ERK release inside the cell.
-In 2020, CART was identified as the ligand for GPR160.
-This finding was later challenged by the finding that GPR160 does not show specific binding to a radiolabeled version of CART either in a human cancer cell line that endogeneously expresses GPR160, or in a cell line that was transfected with PGR160.
+Results from a 2020 study suggested CART was a ligand for GPR160, but this finding was later challenged by the finding that GPR160 does not show specific binding to a radiolabeled version of CART either in a human cancer cell line that endogeneously expresses GPR160, or in a cell line that was transfected with GPR160.
 Furthermore, CART does not induce GPR160 mediated signaling in human cells.

 Several fragments of CART have been tested to try and uncover the pharmacophore, but the natural splicing products CART(55–102) and CART(62–102) are still of highest activity, with the reduced activity of smaller fragments thought to indicate that a compact structure retaining all three of CART's disulphide bonds is preferred.